Routine use cases

 Section 2

-For "How to keep a face yoga session realistic during travel days", the topic needs enough detail to prevent over-reading.
-During a comparison between saved videos and an app-led routine, "How to keep a face yoga session realistic during travel days" has one practical test: whether anything changes in behavior.
-A useful answer for "How to keep a face yoga session realistic during travel days" helps the reader avoid changing the plan just because a claim sounded confident before it asks for an install.
-Try the smallest version first for "How to keep a face yoga session realistic during travel days": treat reminders as support rather than a.
+For "Realistic session: travel days", the topic needs enough detail to prevent over-reading.
+During a comparison between saved videos and an app-led routine, "Realistic session: travel days" has one practical test: whether anything changes in behavior.
+A useful answer for "Realistic session: travel days" helps the reader avoid changing the plan just because a claim sounded confident before it asks for an install.
+Try the smallest version first for "Realistic session: travel days": treat reminders as support rather than a score.
+Then ask whether repeatable sequences instead of open-ended browsing would reduce friction for "Realistic session: travel days" or simply add another thing to manage.
+Orena should feel.

 Section 3